scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** cold

 You create 3 spears of solid ice.
 For the duration you may replace your melee attack with an Ice Lance, using your spellcasting roll for the attack roll.
-The lance is a two-handed weapon with _Reach 1_, and deals 1 wound and 2 wound dice in cold damage on hit.
+The lance is a two-handed weapon with _Reach 1_, and deals 1/2 in cold damage on hit.
 You may throw the lance at a point within 10 tiles causing it to explode, hitting all creatures in a 3x3 tile area.
-Make a spellcasting roll against the creatures defense.
-On hit the creatures take 1 wound and 2 wound dice in cold damage, giving a level of slow for every critical rolled.
+Make a spellcasting roll against the creatures Stamina save.
+On hit the creatures take 1/2 in cold damage, giving a level of slow for every critical rolled.
 After the last lance is thrown the spell ends.

 You may make one attack, melee or thrown, when casting this spell.